On reduction and normalization in the computational core: The Computational Core

-\begin{remark}[$\betac$ and $\betav$] We are now in place to show how a $\beta_v$-reduction is simulated by a $\Betac$-reduction, possibly with more steps.
-Observe that the reduction relation $\redlc$ is only on computations, therefore no computation $N$ will ever reduce to some value $V$; however, this is represented by a reduction $N \redlcStar \oc V$, where $ \oc V$ is the coercion of the value $V$ into a computation.
-Moreover, let us assume that $M \redlcStar \oc \lambda x.M'$.
+\begin{rem}[$\betac$ and $\betav$]The relation between $\redbc$ of the computational core and $\redbv$ of Plotkin's CbV $\lam$-calculus is investigated in \Cref{subsect:translations-comp-cbv}.
+To give a taste of it, we show with an example how $\beta_v$-reduction is simulated by $\Betac$-reduction, possibly with more steps.
+Since $\redlc$ is a relation on $\ComTerm$ (\Cref{prop:closure_red}), no computation $N$ will ever reduce to any value $V$; however, reduction to values is represented by a reduction $N \redlcStar \oc V$, where $ \oc V$ is the coercion of value $V$ into a computation.
+Let us assume that $M \redbc^* \oc \lambda x.M'$ and $N \redbc^* \oc V$.
 We have: